jetsonhacks/installROS/README.md

 * Setup ROS_IP more intelligently
 * Setup ROS_MASTER_URI and ROS_IP in installROS script instead of setupCatkinWorkspace
 * Script wrangling and cleanup
+* Thank you @hweizh for suggested ROS Key change!

 ### January 2020
 * v1.0